rks101/egnet/README.md

 ip - to show and manage network interface and devices.
 This is replacing ifconfig
 Ask man for objects addr, link, neigh, route, maddress, vrf, etc.

+Logical name of interface correponds to Network adapter's logical name in lshw output.
 The output below is compiled for illustration only.
 You may not find all details in your lab/office.
 ```
 $ ip addr